-- White throw rug and black fabric dye (see that DIY post here)
+- White throw rug and black fabric dye (see that DIY tutorial here)

 - Diaper supplies basket, woven pot (was in the entryway), top pot (painted), and trailing plant and planter.
-The trailing plant I actually talk about in this post on how to propagate golden pothos, and the post used to be a candle.
-See that upcycle post here.
+The trailing plant I actually talk about in this article on how to propagate golden pothos, and the pot used to be a candle.
+See that upcycle tutorial here.

-- Shelving brackets for the open shelving and for the sink shelf ($39).
+- Shelving brackets (affiliate link) for the open shelving and for the sink shelf ($39).